pwall567/kjson/README.md

 Also, version 7.0 introduced changes to custom serialization and deserialization; see the [Custom Serialization and Deserialization](CUSTOM.md) guide for more information.

+Version 8.0 is the result of a major restructuring of the library.
+See [`kjson` 8](KJSON8.md) for more information.

 ## Background